goooseman/devsparks-blog/content/hacks/01-autojump-code/index.md

 ![Jump oldschool illustration](./01-autojump-code.png)
 _jump, cloned 1930s era comic strip contemporary pop art collage --ar 16:9 --v 5.1_

 Yo, devs!
 Ever felt tired of typing long paths in your terminal to navigate between projects?
 Wanna switch between directories faster than a ninja?
 Your prayers have been answered.
-Introducing the *Autojump* CLI tool!
+Introducing the _Autojump_ CLI tool!
 This bad boy is gonna make your life a whole lot easier. 🚀

-`Prefer visuals to text?
-Every lifehack comes with a video companion!`
-{{< youtube id="yqWX86uT5jM" title="Video version of this article" >}}

 ### Get on the Autojump Train